-Some learned behaviors are not to be emulated nor are they praiseworthy.
-Practicing these harmful cultural norms can cause problems in a marriage – especially if they end up clashing with a spouse’s way of doing things.
+Some learned behaviors are neither to be emulated nor praiseworthy.
+Practicing these harmful cultural norms can cause problems in a marriage, especially if they end up clashing with a spouse’s way of doing things.

 Here are four additional tips for navigating each other’s personalities in an intercultural marriage:

-When you assume things about your spouse, or a particular situation, those assumptions can end up making a mountain out of a molehill.
-Language barriers and wrong choice of words can also exacerbate certain situations, or cause massive confusions.
+When you assume things about your spouse or a particular situation, those assumptions can end up making a mountain out of a molehill.

 Always ask extra questions, clarify your thinking, and discuss as a couple to avoid miscommunications.

-You can nod to these differences but may need to also find a way to let go and move on.
+You can nod at these differences, but you may also need to find a way to let go and move on.

 You may not be able to avoid all tense situations and misunderstandings, but if you can realize that you’re both “right,” then you can let go of your need to control everything.